 3. Combine it with your egocentric content

-You can also look at ways of creating various funnels using your new two fold content strategy and flow certain stories to certain egocentric pieces.
-For example the student experince would then flow into the ease and price egocentric content as you push the user further down the funnel and closer towards conversion.
+You can also look at ways of creating various funnels using your new twofold content strategy and flow certain stories to certain egocentric pieces.
+For example, the student experience would then flow into the ease and price egocentric content as you push the user further down the funnel and closer towards conversion.

 Learn to tell stories not just repackaging facts